Why Does HRV Matter for Older Adults?

 Making HRV tracking work for older adults:

-Device considerations: - Chest straps most accurate (Polar H10) - Smart rings comfortable for continuous tracking - Apple Watch or similar convenient if you wear one - Camera-based apps if trying before buying
+Device considerations: - Chest straps most accurate (Polar H10) - Smart rings comfortable for continuous tracking (Oura Ring) - Apple Watch or similar convenient if you wear one - Camera-based apps if trying before buying

 Measurement tips: - Same time, same conditions daily - After waking, before getting up (if using chest strap) - Or use passive overnight tracking (rings, watches) - Morning readings less affected by daily activities